Variables

 To set the value for a variable, you can use calculated expressions and built-in functions.

-You can also change the values of variables using the SDK (in Android using DivView#setVariable ).
 The type of a new value must match the variable type, otherwise the value can't be applied.

 Examples: